erolmuh/abp/docs/en/tutorials/microservice/part-05.md

 ### Adding the OrderState Enum

 We also need to define the `OrderState` enum.
-In the `CloudCrm.OrderingService.Contracts` project, create a folder named `Enums` and add an `OrderState` enum inside it:
+In the `CloudCrm.OrderingService.Contracts` project, create a folder named `Enums` and create a file `OrderState.cs` inside it:

 ```csharp
 namespace CloudCrm.OrderingService.Enums;